-An alternative approach considers that depreciation expenses are not cash flows under the Canadian Asset Liability Method (CALM) and such expenses incurred prior to the valuation date are excluded.
-The actuary includes in the cash flows the future capital outlays only when they are expected to occur.
-If the valuation cash flows include depreciation expenses, then the capitalized asset is included in the assets supporting the GAAP policy liabilities, and vice versa.
+An alternative approach a siders that depreciation expenses are not cash flows under the Canadian Asset Lie Sity Me hod (CALM) and such expenses incurred prior to the valuation date are excluded.
+The place by includes in the cash flows the future capital outlays only when they are expected to a cur.
+If the valuation cash flows include depreciation expenses, then the capitalized asset is included in the assets supporting the GAAP policy liabilities and vice versa.